How to Get Insurance to Pay for Your Water Damage

 - Water seeping in through cracks in your basement could eventually lead to mold and other forms of damage

-- Roofing issues – loose shingles, missing tiles, insufficient flashing – can cause slow water damage over time
+- Roofing issues such as: loose shingles, missing tiles, and insufficient flashing can cause slow water damage over time

 - Poor repair work for other home maintenance issues can allow water to enter the building

 Another category of water damage that won’t be covered by a standard homeowners insurance policy is flood damage.
-If a flood moves into your area and the water enters your home, the damage done by those rising waters isn’t going to fall under your standard coverage.
-With that said, you might be able to secure a separate flood insurance policy to cover against that kind of event.
+If a flood moves into your area and the water enters your home, the damage done by the rising water is not going to fall under your standard coverage.
+With that said, you may want to secure a separate flood insurance policy to cover flooding.
 If you know that flooding is possible in your area, reach out to your insurance company for more information on policy options that may be available.

 Filing a Successful Claim

-In the aftermath of a water damage event, your mind will quickly turn to how you are going to get the damage fixed, and how you’ll pay for those repairs.
+In the aftermath of a water damage event, your mind will quickly turn to how you will get the damage fixed, and how you will pay for the repairs.
 If you think the damage should be covered by your policy, you will want to file a claim as quickly as possible.
-To give your claim the best possible chance of being approved, consider the tips below –
+To give your claim the best possible chance of being approved, consider the tips below:

 - Use the right contractor.
 Assuming you will need help with the repair work that is required to recover from this event, pick a professional team that has experience working with insurance companies.
 A partner like Lawton will be able to deal with the insurance companies to make sure the appropriate details are submitted so the claim can proceed properly.

-As long as your water damage is, in fact, covered by your insurance policy, you shouldn’t have too much trouble getting the claim approved.
-That’s particularly true when you work with Lawton to evaluate the damage and determine the necessary repair work to be done and the associated cost.
+As long as your water damage is in fact covered by your insurance policy, you shouldn’t have too much trouble getting the claim approved.
+That’s particularly true when you work with Lawton Construction & Restoration to evaluate the damage, determine the necessary repair work to be done and the associated cost.

 What to Do If Your Water Damage Claim is Denied

-It’s possible that your claim will be denied, despite your best efforts to provide all the necessary information to the insurance company.
+It’s possible that your claim can be denied, despite your best efforts to provide all the necessary information to the insurance company.
 If this happens, your first course of action is to reach out directly to the company for more information.
-Why was the claim denied?
+Ask them why the claim was denied.
 If this type of damage doesn’t fall under your coverage, there won’t be much else you can do.
 However, if the claim was denied simply because of a missing piece of documentation, you can take care of that error and submit it again.
-You don’t need to take no for an answer without at least getting more information and determining if there is anything else you can do.
+You don’t need to take no for an answer without at least receiving more information and determining if there is anything else you can do.

-In the aftermath of a water damage event, it’s worth taking some time to assess your coverage and think about whether you’d like to adjust your policy moving forward.
-Are there additions you can make to your coverage that will put you in a better spot if another water damage issue comes up down the road?
+In the aftermath of a water damage event, it is worth taking some time to assess your coverage and think about whether you’d like to adjust your policy moving forward.
+Are there additions you can make to your coverage that will put you in a better spot if another water damage issue comes up?
 It’s easy to take insurance policies for granted, but they are worth assessing from time to time just to be sure they cover all the things that could take place around your home.

 Work with the Right Team

 If your home has already suffered water damage, and you need repair work to start immediately, contact Lawton today.
-We have the experience necessary to take care of this project from start to finish, and we know how to work with insurance companies to get claims approved promptly.
-Thank you for taking the time to visit, and we look forward to serving you.
+We have the experience necessary to take care of your project from start to finish, and we know how to work with insurance companies to get claims approved promptly.

 Who We Are